4 Tricks to Shooting

 The solution: I had the subject face the sun and then I shot wide.
 Specifically, I instructed the subject to again “point their nose toward the sun.”
 Their eyes can stay on the ground, or in this photo I just told her to close them and soak in the moment in her favorite spot in Spain.
 No need to blind your subject!
 At no point do they ever need to actually stare into the sun.
 This spreads our “spotlight” evenly across her face.
 No harsh under-nose shadow, but it does create a sharp jawline shadow that actually does flatter the subject.

-Choose an edit that accentuates the bold, vibrant high-contrast look like Pacific from Weekend
+Choose an edit that accentuates the bold, vibrant high-contrast look like our Fashion filters.

 In this photo, the sun hits the subject from about 3/4 quarters behind.
 To block the sun further, I had Arin’s face provide shade for Cody’s face.
-Then in Lightroom, I chose “Weekend”, an edit that softens the harsh contrast and used the Highlights/Shadows sliders to fill-in highlights or lighten dark shadows making the look even softer.
+Then in A Color Story, I chose Weekend, an edit that softens the harsh contrast and used the Highlights/Shadows sliders to fill-in highlights or lighten dark shadows making the look even softer.

 Embrace Weird Shadows